alexc-MSFT/alexa-todoist/README.md

 1. Go to the [Alexa Console](https://developer.amazon.com/edw/home.html) and click 'Add a New Skill'.
 2. Set 'Todoist' for the skill name and choose an invocation name, this is what you use to activate your skill - I chose 'to do' as Alexa struggles to understand the phrase 'todoist'!
 3. Select the Lambda ARN for the skill Endpoint and paste the ARN copied from above.
 Click 'Next'.
 4. Copy the custom slot types from the customSlotTypes folder.
-Each file in the folder represents a new custom slot type.
-The name of the file is the name of the custom slot type, and the values in the file are the values for the custom slot.
+This 'catch all' slot is designed to pick up arbrituary spoken phrases as a replacement for AMAZON.LITERAL which is not available in the UK.
 5. Copy the Intent Schema from the included IntentSchema.json.
 6. Copy the Sample Utterances from the included sample_utterances.txt file.
 Click 'Next'.
 7. You are now able to start using the skill!
 You should be able to go to the [Echo page](http://echo.amazon.com/#skills) and see your skill enabled.
 8. In order to test it, try to say some of the Sample Utterances from the Examples above.
 9. Repeat the above for each language/region you want to use the skill in.
 I am based in the UK so use English (UK).

-*You will notice that the custom slot values above are extremely random - this is deliberate!*
+*You will notice that the catchAll slot values above are extremely random - this is deliberate!*
 *The LITERAL slot type that allowed any speech to be captured is deprecated.
 I decided to use Amazon's recommended approach of custom slot types.*
 *Because we are creating tasks/projects which could be called anything we can't define a list of values (which is the way custom slot types work).*
 *I've been told you should create a sensible list of possible values but I found Alexa weighted the speech too heavily to these values so random values yielded better results in returning what the user said correctly.*

+*Update 21/02/2017 - the LITERAL slot type is back in the US - AMAZON.LITERAL but not for us UK folk! :-(*